jasonleekungfu/octopus-in-docker/README.rst

 and then move on to using this image in the next section, where you replace ``octimage`` with ``fangohr/octopus:13.0``.

-[You should only use this "Option B" if your processor is x86 type.
-This is true for most CPUs - with the exception of the 'new' Apple M1 computers (which have the ARM64 architecture).
-If you have a M1 Mac, you could also download and use this docker image *but* it will execute very slowly (because the x86 hardware needs to be emulated).
-You are much better advised to follow "Option A" to build the image yourself (on your M1 Mac), and then it will execute fast.

-This advice and this documentation will change when we have managed to upload an ARM64 image to Dockerhub.]

 Step 2: Use the Docker image
 ----------------------------